Frank Pangallo

 Frank Pangallo (born 15 October 1954) is an Australian politician and journalist.
-Beginning his career as a journalist and television reporter, Pangallo became a media advisor to Nick Xenophon in 2017, and was elected to an eight-year term in the South Australian Legislative Council in 2018 as a member of Xenophon's SA-Best party.
-Pangallo left SA-Best to sit as an independent in 2023, and joined the Liberal Party in 2025 to stand as their candidate in Waite for the 2026 state election.
+Beginning his career as a journalist and television reporter, Pangallo became a media advisor to Nick Xenophon in 2017, and was elected to an eight-year term in the South Australian Legislative Council in 2018 as a member of Xenophon's SA Best party.
+Pangallo left SA Best to sit as an independent in 2023, and joined the Liberal Party in 2025 to stand as their candidate in Waite for the 2026 state election.
+He failed to win the seat of Waite, only receiving 18.5% of first preferences votes.

 Early life and education

 Pangallo was born on 15 October 1954 at Mile End Hospital.
 Pangallo's Italian immigrant parents, Giuseppe and Maria, moved from southern Italy to South Australia two years before he was born.
 Pangallo is the third of five children.

 Pangallo attended a number of primary schools in Thebarton, including the Sisters of St Joseph Convent, Marist Brothers, and Thebarton Primary School.
 He attended secondary education at Underdale High School up to Year 11, dropping out halfway through an attempt at repeating Year 12.
 As a student at Underdale High School, Pangallo had an enthusiasm for sport and was a member of the school's senior soccer team.